-The first United Nations Conference on Environment and Development in 1992 - known as the Earth Summit, it was recognised that achieving sustainable development would require the active participation of all sectors of society and all types of people.
+Since the first United Nations Conference on Environment and Development in 1992 - known as the Earth Summit, it was recognised that achieving sustainable development would require the active participation of all sectors of society and all types of people.
 Agenda 21, adopted at the Earth Summit, drew upon this sentiment and formalised nine sectors of society as the main channels through which broad participation would be facilitated in United Nations (UN) activities related to sustainable development.
-Major Groups and other stakeholders have facilitated this process.
+This has been facilitated by the Major Groups and other stakeholders.

-Since the adoption of the 2030 Agenda, there is continued recognition of the role of civil society as a key stakeholder in ensuring that the SDG's become a reality.
-There has been continued to efforts by both CSO's themselves to reach out to governments as well as members states on commitment to work with civil society and other stakeholders in order to encourage and promote effective public, public-private partnerships, building on the experience and resourcing strategies that will facilitate realization of 2030 Agenda.
+Since the adoption of the agenda 2030, there is continued recognition of the role of civil society as a key stakeholder in ensuring that the SDG's become a reality.
+There has been continued to efforts by both CSO's themselves to reach out to governments as well as members states on commitment to work with civil society and other stakeholders in order to encourage and promote effective public, public-private partnerships, building on the experience and resourcing strategies that will facilitate realization of agenda 2030.